jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Must keep going.

 1964.
 RAND lets me publish eleven volumes of engineering specifications.
 Complete system architecture.
 Anyone can read them.
-Advanced Research Projects Agency (ARPA) distributes the volumes at conferences.
+US government's Advanced Research Projects Agency (ARPA) distributes the volumes at conferences.
 A Brit, Donald Davies, has a similar idea.
 He called message blocks "packets".
 It's a new name for a new idea.
 I like it.
+I re-write my labels.

 We must keep going.